Income-based Jobseeker’s Allowance (JSA)

-While getting jobseeker’s allowance you are expected to take a job within a week of being offered it or to attend an interview within 48 hours.
+While getting Jobseeker’s Allowance you are expected to take a job within a week of being offered it or to attend an interview within 48 hours.
 These times can be extended if you can show they are unreasonable in your circumstances.
 You should not lose benefit if you don’t attend an interview or start a job if you can show that childcare was not available, not suitable, or you can show that the cost would take up an unreasonable proportion of your income.

-Penalties if you do not meet the terms of your claimant commitment
+Penalties if you do not meet the terms of your Claimant Commitment

-- If you left your job through misconduct
+- you left your job through misconduct

-- If you do not carry out a specified activity intended to improve your chances of finding paid work (a jobseeker’s direction)
+- you do not carry out a specified activity intended to improve your chances of finding paid work (a jobseeker’s direction)

 What sanction, if any, is to be applied will be decided, taking all your circumstances into consideration, by a decision maker.

 Sanctions can either last for a fixed period of two to four weeks or they can be variable in length lasting up to six months.
 You should not be sanctioned if you can show ‘good cause’ for not applying for/accepting a job or for leaving a job.

 If you are sanctioned you can apply for a hardship payment.
-Ask at the jobcentre for form JSA10: jobseeker’s allowance hardship application.
+Ask at the Jobcentre for form JSA10: Jobseeker’s Allowance hardship application.
 There is usually a 7-day waiting period before it is paid but payment may be immediate if you are homeless or have mental health issues.